trdunsworth/DECCreport3/report_wk37.docx.md

 :::

 These visualizations show that the bulk of our calls are concentrated between 1000 hours and 1400 hours for the week.
+Additionally, we had a large concentration of service calls during the 0800 and 0900 hours on Wednesday.
+We should review that time period to see if there were any significant events that impacted our call volumes.

 ### Summary statsitcs and analyses